sueszli/notionSnapshot/README.md

 Special thanks to:

--   Leonardo Cavaletti who laid the foundation of this project through Loconotion
+-   Leonardo Cavaletti who laid the foundation of this project through Loconotion (this project is a complete rewrite)
 -   Marco / MJDeligan who heavily optimized the performance and implemented the caching and recursive crawling functionality
 -   Stefan Brandmair, Thomas Biedermann and Berndt Uhlig who helped me set the project up